Few new elite specialization ideas for the Canthan expansion, with no new weapon types involved:

 - Gain access to Elixir slot skills.
 Elixirs work as ammunition skills, consume their charges sparingly to gain various passive effects, or consume them all at once to induce a frontal area of effect vomit attack.

-- Gain Dreadnought Suit and Phase Shield instead of tool belt skill five.
-Activate the Dreadnought Suit to drive your own combat armor, gaining alternate tool belt and weapon skills for all your engineering kits.
-Phase Shield will replace your endurance bar while the dreadnought suit is active, sacrificing dodge rolling in exchange of a bonus health bar.
+- Gain Dreadnought Suit instead of tool belt skill five.
+Activate the Dreadnought Suit to drive your own combat armor, gaining alternate tool belt skills.
+Any engineering kits you wield during the transformation will gain alternate weapon skills as well.

 - You can wield the Mace weapons in combat.
 Mace skills are inspired by the core engineer Tool Kit utility skill, which has been removed and replaced by a new gadget elite skill.
 Additionally, maces are not exclusive for the dreadnought elite specialization, and once unlocked can be used by the core profession and any other elite specializations as well.